 - 1. The purpose of this section is to create a policy for authorizing and obtaining reimbursement for official travel by employees and non-employees. - 2.
 It is the responsibility of each traveler to select the most economical method of travel for each trip.
 Questions of time-efficiency and cost effectiveness must be answered in the best interest of Marion County, and not for the convenience of the traveler.
 Every effort must be made to obtain the lowest economical hotel rate (always ask for the government rate). - 3.
-The travel form will be in two parts, the first part will have the basic travel information and the signature of the person authorized to approve the travel.
-This will be sent in with any receipts, if applicable, when there are purchases made by purchasing card IN ADVANCE of the travel.
-The second part of the form will contain all of the actual expenses and will be filled out post travel.
-The entire form will be resigned to indicate approval of all actual expenses and reimbursements and sent in with all required documentation after travel has taken place. - 4.
-All travel expenses, with the exception of mileage, fuel and meals may be paid, upon approval of travel form, by a County Procurement Card.
-It will be the travelers responsibility to ensure approval of travel is received and the form is signed prior to traveling.
-If a purchasing card is used for hotel, plane tickets, or registration or for any other type of expense prior to traveling, the signed form must be sent in with the purchasing card receipt. - 5.
-Once travel is completed, the travel form, and any accompanying documentation such as registration, maps, receipts, etc, must be attached.
-The travel form must document all costs associated with the travel and must identify reimbursable expenses as well as all expenses paid by purchasing card or purchase order .
+The travel form will be in two parts, the first part (TR-1) will have the basic travel information, i.e. name of traveler, travel destination, purpose, dates, times and the traveler's signature and the signature of the person authorized to approve the travel.
+The TR-1 Form is an estimate of travel expenses.
+The TR-1 form will be sent in with any receipts, if applicable, when there are purchases made by purchasing card IN ADVANCE of the travel.
+The second part (TR-2) form will contain all of the actual expenses and will be filled out post travel.
+The TR-2 form will be signed to indicate approval of all actual expenses and reimbursements and sent in with all required documentation after travel has taken place. - 4.
+All travel expenses, with the exception of mileage, fuel and meals may be paid, upon approval of travel form (TR-1), by a County Procurement Card.
+It will be the traveler's responsibility to ensure approval of travel is received and the TR-1 form is signed prior to traveling.
+If a purchasing card is used for hotel, plane tickets, or registration or for any other type of expense prior to traveling, the signed approved TR-1 must be sent in with the purchasing card receipts. - 5.
+Once travel is completed, the travel reimbursement form (TR-2), and any accompanying documentation such as registration, program or agenda, map, receipts, etc., must be attached.
+The travel reimbursement form (TR-2) must document all costs associated with the travel and must identify reimbursable expenses as well as all expenses paid by purchasing card or purchase order.
 Paying for any travel prior to receiving proper approvals, will be considered misuse of the Procurement Card. - 6.
-The completed travel form and associated documentation will be sent to Procurement Services only after travel has taken place.
-The travel form will have approved signatures dated prior to the date of travel to document that proper approvals have been received.
-Any travel forms received by Procurement without the proper signatures will be sent back to the Department Director and their Assistant County Administrator for notification of violation of this section.
+The completed reimbursement travel form (TR-2) and accompanying documentation will be sent to Procurement Services only after travel has taken place.
+The travel form (TR-1) will have approval signatures dated prior to the date of travel to document that proper approvals have been received.
+Any travel forms received by Procurement without the proper signatures will be sent back to the Department Director and their Assistant County Administrator for notification of violation of this section. - 7.
+Marion County Travel purchase cards are available to those county employees who do already have a county p-card.
+This card may be used to charge travel related purchases only.
+Such purchases include: hotel, taxi fares, parking fees and rental car fees.